Rumors (album)

-Rumors is the third album by the North Carolina band Arrogance, released in 1976.
+Rumors is the third album by the American band Arrogance, released in 1976.
 It was their first album on a major label, Vanguard Records.
 In 2000, Don Dixon re-released all of Arrogance's albums on his own label, Dixon Archival Records.
 The version of "Rumors" contained two bonus tracks, demos of "Open Window" and "Final Nickel" recorded at Charlotte's Reflection Sound Studios in 1975.

 Track listing

 All tracks composed by Don Dixon; except where noted.